AlexDustin/AI-Text-Enhancer-Pro/README.md

 # AI Text Enhancer Pro 🚀

-**A professional tool for text editing, code refactoring, and translation using LLM (GPT-4o, Claude 3.5 Sonnet, Mistral and so on).**
+**A secure, professional tool for text editing, code refactoring, and translation using LLM (OpenRouter API).**

-Unlike typical chatbots, this tool offers a professional UI (VS Code style), streaming responses, smart syntax highlighting, and a powerful prompt system.
+Unlike typical chatbots, this tool offers a professional UI (VS Code style), streaming responses, smart syntax highlighting, a dynamic model manager, and a robust anti-injection security layer.

 ![Main Interface](screen_main.png)

 ## ✨ Key Features

+- **🛡️ Secure Core (New):** Automatic XML sandboxing (`<text_to_edit>`) prevents Prompt Injection attacks.
+Commands in the text are treated as data, not instructions.
+- **⚙️ Dynamic Model Manager (New):** Add any model from OpenRouter directly via UI.
+Your list is saved locally.
+- **⭐ Favorites & Defaults (New):** Set your preferred Model and Prompt as default with a single click.
-- **⚡ Streaming:** Instantly outputs text character by character, with no wait for full generation.
+- **⚡ Streaming:** Instantly outputs text character by character (Server-Sent Events).
 - **🎨 Code Highlighting:** Automatic language detection and syntax highlighting (JetBrains Mono font).
 - **📋 Smart Copy:** Intelligent code block and full text copying with visual confirmation.
-- **🧠 Prompt Manager:** On-the-fly role switching (Editor, Translator, Code Refactor).
 - **📊 Stats:** Real-time token count and request cost estimation.

 ### 🔍 Diff Mode